 - Severe pain when standing, sitting, walking, twisting, or lifting

 A lumbar ruptured disc can affect people of any age, but most commonly occurs in persons between 35 to 45 years old.

 If you suspect that you’re experiencing signs of a ruptured disc, consult your physician.
 He or she can determine the cause of your pain and recommend treatments to reduce your discomfort.

 There is another option available for pain relief—minimally invasive procedures performed on an outpatient basis at Laser Spine Institute.
 Our procedures can shrink disc material that is pressing upon your spine, thereby addressing your symptoms at their source.
 With a quicker recuperation time than other traditional treatments like open back surgery, Laser Spine Institute’s state-of-the-art procedures can help you find meaningful relief from back pain.
-Contact us today for a free MRI or CT scan review, and to learn more information about our surgeons and facilities.
+Contact us today for a review of your MRI or CT scan and to learn more information about our surgeons and facilities.